-The reason stand up comics go to open mics is two fold.
-The first reason is to try out new jokes and sharpen old jokes, and the second reason is to try to get noticed by other comics that produce shows and get put on paid showcases.
-However, oftentimes the other comics at an open mic will not watch the other comics’ sets, and will instead choose to hang out outside the venue with other comics and smoke cigarettes.
-This means that even if a relatively experienced comic has been coming to the same open mic for months and consistently doing well, they still may be overlooked by producer-comics at the open mic who hadn’t watched one of their sets yet.
-This is another area where MicSpot can offer a service, where comics can check into a mic upon getting to the location during the time parameters of the mic.
-The mic’s page will display a “leaderboard” of sorts, where comics that have come to the open mic the most times will be at the top.
-This visibility will allow an up and coming comic’s work to be noticed, and may make a producer-comic come inside to watch the comics set if they notice them to be particularly high up on the leaderboard, if the comic has a good set, they get the opportunity to be booked for paid work.
+The reason stand up comedians go to open mics is two fold.
+The first reason is to try out new jokes and sharpen old jokes, and the second reason is to try to get noticed by hosts to other venues and get paid to do a show there.
+However, oftentimes the comedian at an open mic will not watch the other comedians’ sets and will instead choose to hang out outside the venue with other comedians and smoke cigarettes.
+This means that even if a relatively experienced comedian has been coming to the same open mic for months and consistently doing well, they still may be overlooked by producer-comedians at the open mic who hadn’t watched one of their sets yet.
+This is another area where MicSpot can offer a service, where comedians can check into a mic upon getting to the location during the time parameters of the mic.
+The mic’s page will display a “leaderboard” of sorts, where comedians that have come to the open mic the most times will be at the top.
+This will allow comedians who regularly attend certain open mics to be recognized for that experience and may make a host to another venue watch the comedian’s set.
+If the has a good set, they get the opportunity to be booked for paid work.

 Reviews

-Often, comics have no idea what an open mic will be like prior to getting to the venue.
-It would be nice for comics to be able to leave reviews on open mics to allow other comics to get a feel for the open mic prior to going there.
+Often, comedians have no idea what an open mic will be like prior to getting to the venue.
+It would be nice for comedians to be able to leave reviews on open mics to allow other comedians to get a feel for the open mic prior to going there.
 MicSpot would allow users to write comments on open mics and display these comments on the open mic page.

 Potential Audience

 The audience for MicSpot will be stand up comedians across the country.
-This isn’t a particularly large or wealthy group of people, and as such the lack of a legitimate business opportunity in the field explains as to why virtually zero technical innovations have been made.
-Stand up comics tend to be largely non-technical, and as such user-centered design will be emphasized in the development of the project.
+This isn’t a particularly large or wealthy group of people and the lack of a legitimate business opportunity in the field explains as to why virtually zero technical innovations have been made.
+Stand up comedians tend to be largely non-technical; therefore, such user-centered design will be emphasized in the development of the project.

 Discussion of Competing Products

 As previously noted in the paper, all of the functionality provided in MicSpot is currently manufactured through a series of google calendars, Facebook groups, text files, and physical pieces of paper.
-There is currently no other mobile application that serves the needs outlined that has gained any traction among comics.
+There is currently no other mobile application that serves the needs outlined that has gained any traction among comedians.

 High-level Technical Design